AdobeDocs/release-notes.en/template.md

 ---

-# Adobe Experience Cloud Release Notes
+# Adobe Experience Cloud release notes

 New features and fixes in the Adobe Experience Cloud.